fjalvingh/Project-MQTTpanel/README.md

 ## Available MQTT messages:
 * /display/panel/brightness - Adjust the birghtness of the panel, (0 to 100).
 * /display/background/load - Load a different background image from the images directory, (/usr/local/share/rgbmatrix/images).
+* /display/background/bitmap - Load a different background .gif, from the mqtt payload (send using -f).

 * /display/time/format - Change the time display format, (uses strftime).
 * /display/time/show - Enable or disable time display.